DataWookie/exegetic-new-site/content/training/r-introduction-tidyverse.md

 who: This course is suitable for anybody who uses a spreadsheet to work with data.
 No prior programming knowledge required.
 objectives: Learn to use the Tidyverse for basic data analysis and visualisation.
 outcomes: |
-  Participantes will be comfortable using packages from the Tidyverse to work with with data.
+  Participants will be comfortable using packages from the Tidyverse to work with with data.
 Specifically they will be able to:

-  - import data from CSV and spreadsheets
+  - import data from CSV and spreadsheets;
-  - perform an array of data cleaning and manipulation operations
+  - perform an array of data cleaning and manipulation operations; and
-  - create attractive visualisations
+  - create attractive visualisations.
 setup: A laptop with recent versions of R and RStudio.
 ---